boazbk/tcs/lec_00_1_math_background.md

 ### Graphs { #graphsec }

 _Graphs_ are ubiquitous in Computer Science, and  many other fields as well.
-They are used to model a variety of data types including social networks, road networks, deep nueral nets, gene interactions, correlations between observations, and a great many more.
+They are used to model a variety of data types including social networks, road networks, deep neural nets, gene interactions, correlations between observations, and a great many more.
 The formal definitions of graphs are below, but if you have not encountered them before then I urge you to read up on them in one of the sources linked above.
 Graphs come in two basic flavors: _undirected_ and _directed_.^[It is possible, and sometimes useful, to think of an undirected graph as simply a  directed graph with  the special property that for every pair $u,v$ either both the edges $\overrightarrow{u v}$ and $\overleftarrow{u v}$ are present or neither of them is.
 However, in many settings there is  a significant difference between  undirected and directed graphs, and so it's typically best to think of them as separate categories.]